-My new book investigates conceptual and empirical topics in the study of political participation, with emphasis on how digital media have affected political participation.
+My latest book investigates conceptual and empirical topics in the study of political participation, with emphasis on how digital media have affected political participation.
 It is now available on Kindle, as well as in Hardcover version and can be purchased on Amazon.
 You can also have a look at some of the content at Google Books.

-Read information Political Participation in a Changing World: Conceptual and Empirical Challenges in the Study of Citizen Engagement here.
+Read information about Political Participation in a Changing World: Conceptual and Empirical Challenges in the Study of Citizen Engagement here.

 You can read my latest collaborative work on harassment on Twitter here

 You can also take a look at my latest collaborative work on new forms of political participation here